 To conduct its initial quarterly valuation and subsequent quarterly revaluations of such investments, the Adviser will initially determine if there is adequate collateral real estate value supporting such investments and whether the investment's yield approximates market yield.
 If the market yield is estimated to approximate the investment's yield, then such investment is valued at its par value.
 If the market yield is not estimated to approximate the investment's yield, the Adviser will project the expected cash flows of the investment based on its contractual terms and discount such cash flows back to the valuation date based on an estimated market yield.
 Market yield is estimated as of each quarterly valuation date based on a variety of inputs regarding the collateral asset(s) performance, local/macro real estate performance, and capital market conditions, in each case as determined in good faith by the Adviser.
 These factors may include, but are not limited to: purchase price/par value of such real estate debt or other difficult to value securities; debt yield, capitalization rates, loan-to-value ratio, and replacement cost of the collateral asset(s); borrower financial condition, reputation, and indications of intent (e.g., pending repayments, extensions, defaults, etc.); and known transactions or other price discovery for comparable debt investments.
 In the absence of collateral real estate value supporting such securities, the Adviser will consider the residual value to its securities, following repayment of any senior debt or other obligations of the collateral asset(s).
-For each month that the Adviser does not perform a valuation of such investment to confirm that there have been no significant events that would cause a material change in value of such investments, it will review such investment to confirm that there have been no significant events that would cause a material change in value of such investments without readily available market quotations upon the Adviser's initial quarterly valuation o
+For each month that the Adviser does not perform a valuation of such investments, it will review such investment to confirm the reasonableness of the valuation of our real estate debt and other securities investments without readily available market quotations upon the Adviser's initial quarterly valuation of such investment and each month thereafter.